Are you looking for the best WordPress database plugins for your site?

 Here are some other bonus WordPress plugins that interact with the database:

 - AIOSEO – best WordPress SEO plugin used by over 3 million sites.
-It stores your website’s SEO data in WordPress database including all 404 errors and other useful insights.
+It stores your website’s SEO data in the WordPress database including all 404 errors and other useful insights.

 - SeedProd – best drag & drop website builder for WordPress.
 It lets you create custom WordPress themes without any code, and all data is stored in the database.